 Jerico Springs is a tiny village located in the state of Missouri.
 With a population of 164 people and just one neighborhood, Jerico Springs is the 526th largest community in Missouri.
-Jerico Springs has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Jerico Springs has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 When you are in Jerico Springs, you'll notice that it is more blue-collar than most other communities in America.
 44.79% of Jerico Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Jerico Springs is a village of service providers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Jerico Springs who work in office and administrative support (12.50%), healthcare suport services (12.50%), and healthcare (6.25%).